-Vigil Volunteers are hospice trained volunteers who provide a reassuring presence at the bedside of people in their final hours of life, when loved ones are unable to be present, who would otherwise die alone.
-This service is provided in partnership with Los Robles Hospital as part of our NODA (No One Dies Alone) program; also provided at private board & care and/or assisted living facilities.
+Vigil Volunteers are hospice trained volunteers who provide a reassuring presence at the bedside of people in their final hours of life, who would otherwise die alone because loved ones are unable to be present.
+This service is offered at Los Robles Hospital as part of our NODA (No One Dies Alone) program; also provided at private board & care and/or assisted living facilities.

 - An interest in the hospice concept